 We come now to the second stage of the hypothesis.
 There are two series of instincts, the one social and enduring, and looking to the general good, and the other looking to the individual and less persistent.
 The approval of conscience is merely an unhesitating obedience to the first, while disobedience causes regret and remorse.
-We deny the fairness of a comparison between ' social instincts' and those qualities which are in-The respect for properstincts in animals. ty, or law, or the voice of society, cannot fairly be termed instincts, because, as Mr. Darwin himself has shown in defining instinct from imitation, these virtues are not transmitted in the same unerring way.
-They are gradually acquired by the infant, and are in no sense comparable to the impulse by which a bird builds a nest.
-The first trial of the bird is as verfect as the last,
+We deny the fairness of a comparison between ' social instincts' and those qualities which are instincts in animals.
+The respect for property, or law, or the voice of society, cannot fairly be termed instincts, because, as Mr. Darwin himself has shown in defining instinct from imitation, these virtues are not transmitted in the same un-They are gradually acquired by the infant, and erring way. are in no sense comparable to the impulse by which a bird The first trial of the bird is as perfect as the builds a nest. last, while the social virtues are slowly recognised and embraced by the child, and by continual habit become quasiinstinctively followed.
+Mr. Darwin is not justified in overlooking this most important difference between what he terms ' the social instinct ' in man and the instinct of the lower animals.
+This portion of the argument is founded on a false analogy.

-The third stage consists of the evolution of public opinion expressed through a language more or less perfect, by which the common good would form the standard up to which cach person would act; and lastly, the tendency to act for the common good would become inherited, and the habit gradually come to be an instinct.
+The third stage consists of the evolution of public opinion expressed through a language more or less perfect, by which the common good would form the standard up to which each person would act; and lastly, the tendency to act for the common good would become inherited, and the habit gradually come to be an instinct.
 And thus our sense of right and wrong is gradually evolved by natural selection, without the necessity of the interference of any other law.
 It is merely the result of the working of the principle of utility in our natures.
 Right is merely what is found by experience or ruled to be for the good of society; and wrong that which is hurtful or which is deemed so.

-These views are, strictly speaking, utilitarian, but their basis is shifted from that of selfishness, or 'the greatest happiness principle,' to that of the general good.
+These views are, strictly speaking, utilitarian, but their basis is shifted from that of selfishness, or 'the greatest hap-'piness principle,' to that of the general good.
 If they be true, they must explain the phenomena of morals, and our virtuous actions must be essentially founded on a utilitarian basis.
 But how could this have been brought about through the agency of natural selection?
 Would it be possible for a being, acting for the good of society, gradually to acquire the idea of right by the exercise of his social instincts?
 He could only perfect them, and could not, on the hypothesis, separate the useful from the right.
-Mr. Wallace has discussed this point most admirably :-
+Mr. Wallace has discussed this point most admirably: -